-I have a 5 years of research experience in radiation biology, which is one of the very important aspects of oral radiology.
-Apart from my research duties at TMDU, I am also a clinical observer in Oral Radiology and observe around 20 patients daily in the CBCT section alone.
+I have five years of research experience in radiation biology; being unable to practice there is one of the fundamental aspects of oral radiology.
+Apart from my research duties at TMDU, I am a clinical observer in Oral Radiology and observe around 20 patients daily in the CBCT section alone.
 I believe that this provides a firm foundation to enable me to excel within the program.

-To summarize: I have an excellent academic record; I have significant experience in general dentistry; I am an experienced and skilled researcher in projects relevant to the program and I am undertaking an observer-ship in related areas of study.
-However, my main recommendation is a genuine passion for acquiring the skills and knowledge offered by the program to enable me to save the lives of some who would otherwise succumb to oral cancers and to enable others to do so through research and teaching.
+To summarize: I have an excellent academic record; I have significant experience in general dentistry; I am an experienced and skilled researcher in projects relevant to the program, and I am undertaking an observer-ship in related areas of study.
+However, my main recommendation is a genuine passion for acquiring the skills and knowledge offered by the program to enable me to save the lives of some who would otherwise succumb to oral cancers and allow others to do so through research and teaching.

 Thank you for considering my application.